-Table 32: The ratio of SIDIS signal and random coincidence background within 6 ns.
+Table 36: The ratio of SIDIS signal and random coincidence background within 6 ns.
 These values are estimated with the 3He target.
 Similar results are obtained for the proton target.

-The radiative correction effect of SIDIS is simulated with HAPRAD, which was developed based on the QED calculation to one-loop level [288, 289].
+The radiative correction effect of SIDIS is simulated with HAPRAD, which was developed based on the QED calculation at the one-loop level [295, 296].
 The systematic uncertainties from the radiative corrections are estimated by varying the model parameters $\langle k{\perp}^2 \rangle$ and $\langle p{\perp}^2 \rangle$ of the SIDIS model in our simulation by a factor of 2 (multiplied and divided).
 This gives relative uncertainties of about 2.5% for the 11 GeV data and about 2% for the 8.8 GeV data.
-A summary of the systematic uncertainties is in table 33.
+A summary of the systematic uncertainties is in table 37.

-Table 33: The systematic uncertainties on the asymmetry measurements of SIDIS.
+Table 37: The systematic uncertainties on the asymmetry measurements of SIDIS.

 Systematic (abs.)
 Systematic (rel.)

 Raw asymmetry 0.0014 Target polarization 3%

 Detector resolution < 0.0001 Nuclear effect (4-5)%

 Random coincidence 0.2%

-(2-3)%
+Radiative correction (2-3)%

 Diffractive meson 3%

 Total 0.0014 Total (6-7)%